40a/phabricator-circleci/README.md

 Inside phabricator's diffusion, setup a staging area for youru application.
 I generally have all applications share the same staging area.

+### Allow docker image to push to staging repository

+To allow this docker image to push to a staging repository, you can cross mount /root/.ssh inside the docker image to some directory on your running server that has a ssh key that can push to the staging repository.

 ## Configure AWS lambda to store a SQS message

 To do this create a lambda function similar to the following: